gfargo/fargo-comments/lib/contexts/README.md

 The system relies on two core providers:

 1.  **`CommentProvider`**: Manages the state of all comments, handles data persistence through a storage adapter, and exposes actions for creating, updating, and deleting comments.
+It also includes a powerful event and hook system for extensibility.
 2.  **`MentionProvider`**: Manages the data for `@mentions` and `#tags`, allowing developers to supply their own user and entity data from any source.

-These providers are designed to be wrapped around your application or the specific components that will use the comment system.
+These providers should be wrapped around your application or the specific components that will use the comment system.

 ---

 ## `CommentProvider`

 The `CommentProvider` is the central hub for the entire comment system.
 It is **required** for any comment functionality to work.

-### Purpose

--   Holds the central state for all comments.
--   Interfaces with a **Storage Adapter** to load and persist comments.
--   Provides the `currentUser` object to all child components.
--   Exposes core actions (`addComment`, `updateComment`, `deleteComment`).
--   Manages a hook system for extending functionality.

 ### Props